 Censorship of relationships between members of the same gender was prevalent in the original English dub of Sailor Moon.
 Two characters in this kind of a relationship became “cousins,” and scenes that conflicted with this revised relationship were removed entirely.

 Localization is another major form of censoring that has occurred in English dubs of anime.
 Many early anime series that were brought over to the U.S. saw characters’ names Americanized (examples include Star Blazers, Battle of the Planets, Voltron, and Robotech).
 In recent years, the series Detective Conan had to be changed to Case Closed due to legal issues.
 Also, most of the characters names were Americanized, and Japanese locales and landmarks were also Americanized.
 Cultural references are also changed.
 In early episodes of Pokemon, rice balls would be called doughnuts.
-In Dragon Ball, Japanese currency was changed to American dollars.

 One of the most notorious cases of localization occurred in 1984, when Miyazaki’s Nausicaa of the Valley of the Wind was originally brought over to the U.S. More than half an hour of the original film was removed, it was retitled as Warriors of the Wind, and was marketed as a children’s action film.